-Individual vs. team: strengths and limitations.
+Individual vs. team: strengths, limitations and nuances.
 When and how to use a team.
 Determining appropriate team size, roles and responsibilities.
 Optimizing your team’s strengths.
 Planning and working as a team: a practicum.
 Tactic recognition and response.
-Debrief/analysis and assessment of individual and team performances.
+Analysis and assessment of individual and team performances.

 Optimal Negotiator Fundamentals and Attributes

 Essentials of a good strategy.
 The difference between theory and reality.
 When NOT to negotiate.
 Essentials of a good strategy.
 Why human nature will give you the best deal possible.
 The things you should never do.
 The most important skill you must learn to succeed.
-Attributes that define consistently successful (i.e., “optimal“) negotiators.
-The pros speak: the critical skills and thought processes of winning negotiators.
+Attributes that define consistently successful (i.e., “optimal”) negotiators.
+The pros speak: critical skill sets and thought processes of winning negotiators.
 The conceptual framework summarized.
-Closing thoughts: achieving mastery – where to from here?
+Closing thoughts and valuations.
+Achieving mastery – where to from here?